-The Center offers programs leading to the degrees of Doctor of Philosophy in Theology (PhD) and Master of Theology (ThM).
-These programs are offered in the following concentrations: New Testament, Old Testament, and Theological Studies.
+The Center offers programs leading to the degrees of Doctor of Philosophy in Theology (PhD) and Master of Theology (ThM), in the Theological Studies concentration.
 The Theological Studies concentration integrates work in such areas as Christian Ethics, Historical Theology/Church History, Liturgical Theology, Practical Theology, Public Theology, Systematic Theology, and Theology and Culture.